There’s an ever-evolving arms race between criminals who want to hack your website, and those who seek to stop them.

 Most of the security measures we use work away in the background, without you needing to do anything.
 They’re very-much ‘unsung heroes’ – so we thought it only fair to give them some love in a post here!

 This is partly a companion to our WordPress Security Guide, which covers everything that a WordPress user can do secure their website.
 But here, we’ll concentrate on what we do for everyone on our hosting platforms.
-Most of these security features apply to our Web Hosting, WordPress Hosting and Managed VPS.
+Most of these security features apply to our Web Hosting, WordPress Hosting and Managed Hosting.

 Web application firewall